glam-imperial/EmotionalConversionStarGAN/README.md

  ```
  python convert.py --checkpoint <path/to/model_checkpoint.ckpt> -o ./processed_data/converted
  ```
- will load a model checkpoint and convert 10 random samples from the test set into each emotion and save the converted samples in /processed_data/converted.
+ will load a model checkpoint and convert 10 random samples from the test set into each emotion and save the converted samples in /processed_data/converted (currently bugged: run conversion as stated below).
  Specifying an input directory will convert all the audio files in that directory:
  ```
  python convert.py --checkpoint <path/to/model_checkpoint.ckpt> -i <path/to/wavs> -o ./processed_data/converted